-Prerequisite: OH 114 or one year high school floral design or trade experience
+Prerequisite: OH 114 or equivalent with a grade of "C" or better or "CR" or one year high school floral design or trade experience Corequisite: None

 Students will learn to create unique floral arrangements used for parties, weddings, funerals and gala events.
 Arrangements will focus on the use of unusual and exotic flowers, containers and special mechanical props.